Low-lying doubly heavy baryons: Regge relation and mass scaling: Spin-independent mass of excited DH baryons

-We use heavy-diquark-quark picture for the DH baryons $qQQ^{\prime}$($q=u,d$ and $s$) with heavy quarks $QQ^{\prime}=cc,bb$ or $bc$, in which the heavy pair $QQ^{\prime}$ can be scalar(spin zero) diquark denoted by $[QQ^{\prime}]$ or axial-vector(spin-$1$) diquark denoted by $\{QQ^{\prime}\}$.
+We use heavy-diquark$-$light-quark picture for the DH baryons $qQQ^{\prime}$($q=u,d$ and $s$) with heavy quarks $QQ^{\prime}=cc,bb$ or $bc$, in which the heavy pair $QQ^{\prime}$ can be scalar(spin zero) diquark denoted by $[QQ^{\prime}]$ or axial-vector(spin-$1$) diquark denoted by $\{QQ^{\prime}\}$.
 The charm diquark $cc$ and the bottom diquark $bb$ can only form axial-vector diquark, $\{cc\}$ or $\{bb\}$, while the bottom-charm diquark $bc$ can form both, $\{bc\}$ or $[bc]$.
 We use the notations $N_{D}L_{D}nl$ to label the quantum numbers of the DH baryons, with the value of principal quantum number($N_{D}$) of diquark, its orbital momentum($L_{D}$) denoted by a capital letter and the principal quantum number($n$) for the excitations of light quark and its orbital momentum($l$) by a lowercase letter.

-To begin with, we first consider the DH baryons with $QQ^{\prime}$ in the internal S-wave.
-The mass of a DH baryon $qQQ^{\prime}$($Q,Q^{\prime}=c,b$) consists of the sum of two parts: $M=\bar{M}+\Delta M$, where $\bar{M}$ is the spin-independent mass and $\Delta M$ is the mass splitting due to the spin-dependent interaction.
+The mass of a DH baryon $qQQ^{\prime}$ consists of the sum of two parts: $M=\bar{M}+\Delta M$, where $\bar{M}$ is the spin-independent mass and $\Delta M$ is the mass splitting due to the spin-dependent interaction.
 As the diquark $QQ^{\prime}$ is heavy, compared to the light quark $q$, the heavy-light limit applies to the DH baryons $qQQ^{\prime}$.